What tilt and shift lenses do

 - Quick TS-E 17 test 5th June 2009 A quick test of our new TS-E 17mm F4L tilt shift lens.
 Simple view across the street, and a combination of shifted images stitched together, showing the panoramic capabilities.

 - Using lens tilt on your digital SLR 23rd May 2009 Techniques for optimal focusing when you are using a tilt/shift lens on a camera.
 Works with lenses directly attached and via an adapter.
 Crop and FF.

 - Nikon PC-E Nikkor 24mm 27th February 2008 Information and news about the 24mm perspective control (tilt/shift) lens from Nikon, the PC-E Nikkor 24mm f/3.5D ED

 - Modify Canon tilt shift lens 1st December 2007 Changing the shift axis alignment for Canon TS-E lenses, TS-E 90 modification shown.
 Similar for TS-E45 and TS-E 24 (mark 1 version)

 - A Canon MPP view camera adapter 28th May 2007 Making an adapter to fit a DSLR camera to the back of a 4x5 (5x4) view camera, using the existing lens and camera movements.
-Construction details and parts used
+Construction details and parts used. learning about camera movements

 - T-SE 90 review tilt and shift lens 24th February 2007 Review of Canon's TS-E 90mm f/2.8 tilt shift lens.
 Lens tested on Canon 1Ds full frame camera, includes info on lens modification and use of tilt